I don’t come from a sales background.

 Truth is, I’ve never had a sales job in my life.

-Yet, the future of my company now hinges on making sales happen and in a pretty short time frame.
-Since my company includes myself and one employee we must try and learn how to best communicate with buyers who are sold to by pros on a daily basis.
+Yet, the future of my company now hinges on me making sales happen and in a pretty short time frame.
+Since my company includes myself and one other lone employee, we must try and learn how to best communicate with buyers who are sold to by pros on a daily basis.
 I’m not a person who really likes hearing ‘No.’

 I used this opportunity to get some feedback from the buyer to find out why they did not think the product would work in their stores.
 Through two emails the buyer is now looking forward to new mockups and is in a buyer mindset that she will purchase our product if it meets her needs.

 Often times sales is not “fun” and can be a grind but nothing feels as good when you finally get that yes.

-Cheers to 1000 more no’s !
+Cheers to 1000’s more ‘No’